bbauska/JS-Notes4Pros/README.md

 !"0" === false // "0" got converted to true, then reversed.
 !"false" === false // "false" converted to true, then reversed.
 Section 59.3: Converting to boolean
-Boolean(.) will convert any data type into either true or false.
+Boolean(...) will convert any data type into either true or false.

 GoalKicker.com – JavaScript® Notes for Professionals
 327